CubeEngine/AntiGuest/README.md

 **AntiGuest 3 needs at least Bukkit 1.1-R5!**

-- Just put the AntiGuest into you plugins folder
+- Just put the AntiGuest into your plugins folder
-- If your upgrading from an older version you might remove you config to get a fresh one
+- If you're upgrading from an older version you might remove you config to get a fresh one
 - restart/reload your server
 - The configuration file will be generated/updated as soon as the plugin gets enabled